uom-hands-on-workshop/workshops/_sources/topics/activities4_1.md

 ## 2. Poor Performance with Complex Maths

-## ➗ 2.
-Poor Performance with Complex Maths

 LLMs can handle simple arithmetic and basic calculus, but they often **struggle with multi-step reasoning, symbolic manipulation, and logic-heavy maths problems**.
 They don’t “understand” maths — they’re predicting what looks like a correct answer, which means they can easily make subtle but critical errors.

 **Try it yourself:**